aldertzomer/Microbial-Genomics-2022/_episodes/25_Pangenome_construction.md

 ~~~
 {: .source}

-then we can go to the orthology directory and start roary. the -p 1 option tells Roary to use two CPU cores, the -s option tells it to disregard genetic context, as we are looking at draft assemblies with different contigs, the -r option generates some interesting plots in R. The 1> and 2> redirect the standard screen output and the error output to a file for later viewing.
+then we can go to your home folder again and start roary. the -p 1 option tells Roary to use two CPU cores, the -s option tells it to disregard genetic context, as we are looking at draft assemblies with different contigs, the -r option generates some interesting plots in R. The 1> and 2> redirect the standard screen output and the error output to a file for later viewing.
 The -f option tells it where to store the output files (the folder orthology).
 Roary needs quite some CPU power.

 ~~~
 $ cd ~